-It does follow that if the benefits are taxable the premiums paid for the cover will be tax deductible whereas if the benefits are tax free the premiums will not be tax deductible.
-It can be complicated and it can not be stressed enough that in these cases you must seek out the advice of an expert in taxation matters to lead you in the right direction because your taxes are not something you want to get wrong, and end up having to pay money back to the ATO.
+It follows that if the benefits are taxable the premiums paid for the cover will be tax deductible whereas if the benefits are tax free the premiums will not be tax-deductible.
+It can be complicated and it cannot be stressed enough that in these cases you should seek out the advice of an expert in taxation matters to lead you in the right direction.
+You don't want to get your tax calculations wrong and end up having to pay money back to the ATO.

-The rule governing these matters can be roughly interpreted as such, life insurance premiums are in effect capital outlays and not taken as being an expense that has come about in earning an income from a business undertaking.
-Therefore life insurance tax deductibility can not be allowed under the rules governing the general limitation on payments in the nature of capital outlays.
+The rule governing these matters can be roughly interpreted this way: life insurance premiums are in effect capital outlays and not taken as being an expense that has come about in earning an income from a business undertaking.
+Therefore life insurance tax deductibility cannot be allowed under the rules governing the general limitation on payments in the nature of capital outlays.

 Life insurance tax deductibility is allowed when the following circumstances apply: